 The Code of Virginia Section 15.2-2223 requires that prior to adoption of the Comprehensive Plan or any amendment to the transportation plan, the locality shall submit the plan to the Virginia Department of Transportation (VDOT) for review and comment.
-Following are comments from the VDOT Staunton District staff and the City's responses.
+Following are comments from the VDOT Staunton District staff.
+City staff has made the requested changes within this chapter.